 - Winding watches

-- Sears/Willis Tower, the tallest building in North America and the third tallest building in the world.
-Including its antennas, the total height of the Sears Tower is 1,725 feet.
+- Willis Tower, the tallest building in America and one of the tallest buildings in the world.
+Including its antennas, the total height is 1,730 feet.

 - Tribune Tower, home of the Chicago Tribune newspaper, has exterior walls that are embedded with authentic pieces of famous buildings including Westminster Abbey, the Alamo, the Great Pyramid, Taj Mahal, Fort Sumter, and Arc de Triomphe.